 - They are exempt from some taxes and do not have to participate in a Georgia Defined Contribution Plan (retirement plan).

-- Please note that if an 18T works in more than one department (either within the Libraries or in another University department) it is the responsibility of the student assistant to notify both supervisors as to avoid working more than 20 hours per week.
+- Please note that if an 18T works in more than one department (either within the Libraries or in another University department) they must notify both supervisors as to avoid working more than 20 hours per week overall.

 18W - These students are employed through the Federal Work Study Program.
-Funds for the program are awarded through the Office of Student Financial Aid on a semester by semester basis for Fall and Spring semesters only.
+Funds for the program are awarded through the Office of Student Financial Aid on a semesterly basis for Fall and Spring only.